-The Ninth of Av is this coming Sunday, and it is a day of mourning for the Jewish people the world over.
+The Ninth of Av is a day of mourning for the Jewish people the world over.
 The day is connected to the destruction of both Temples in Jerusalem, as well as a string of catastrophes for our people throughout history, from the First Crusade (1095), expulsion from England (1290), France (1306), and Spain (1492), multiple events connected to the Holocaust and even the disengagement from Gaza.

 The temptation is to commemorate this day with a renewed sense of victimization, wallowing in the helplessness of the Jewish people against superior forces throughout history.
 Not surprisingly, I think this is precisely the worst lesson we can draw from calamities, not only because wallowing is never what G-d wants from us, but because it serves no constructive purpose except to make us even more pathetic than we were before.
 In other words: How can re-enacting the risk-aversion and passivity that got us into trouble in the first place somehow be the way to grow and move forward?
 After all, it was our lack of courage and misplaced priorities that allowed the tragedies in our history to happen in the first place.

 The very first event on the Ninth of Av was the episode in the wilderness, when the Jewish spies returned from scoping out the Promised Land – and the people decided that they could not possibly succeed.
 They melted down, losing their courage, and they refused to believe that they, with G-d’s help, could achieve what looked to be impossible.